-- Set a drinking limit beforehand.
 Once you reach a certain level of intoxication, it can be tough to reel yourself back in.
 So, choose a fixed limit before you go out for the night.
 Ask a friend to hold you accountable, or try the coin trick: Place 2-3 coins in your back pocket and move one to the front for each drink.
 When your pocket is empty, it’s time to stop!

-- Have a glass of water or another nonalcoholic beverage between drinks.
 This will quench your thirst, occupy your hands, and prevent you from having too many drinks too quickly.
 It may also keep you hydrated, and even limit drink offers; if others see a cup in your hand, they may assume the drink is alcoholic.

-- Eat before you drink.
 A full stomach can help you stay a little more coherent once you start drinking.
 This can make it easier to say no to cravings, and slow down how quickly you get drunk.

-- Practice some good responses for peer pressure.
 We’ve all been in situations where our friends want us to take round after round of shots.
 But remember that you don’t need to partake if you don’t want to.
 Practice what you’ll say beforehand, and be polite, but confident.
 Here are eight good excuses for not drinking.